applyikfwork/Vibo/docs/SETUP_INSTRUCTIONS.md

 3. Add each variable from your `.env.local` file one by one.
     - **Key**: e.g., `NEXT_PUBLIC_FIREBASE_PROJECT_ID`
     - **Value**: The corresponding value.
-4. For the `FIREBASE_PRIVATE_KEY`, paste the **Base64 encoded string** you generated in the previous step.
+4. For the `FIREBASE_PRIVATE_KEY` variable, paste the **new Base64 encoded string** you generated in the previous step.

-**This is the most critical step.** Your deployed site will not work without these variables.
+**This is the most critical step.** Your deployed site will not work without these variables set correctly in the hosting provider's dashboard.

+### Step 3: Redeploy

+After adding or changing environment variables, you **must** redeploy your project for the changes to take effect.

 ---